Skip to main content

 Figure \(\PageIndex{1}\): The same example means plotted using bar graphs or line graphs, and with Distraction or Reward on the x-axis.

-This page titled 9.3: Graphing the means is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.3: Graphing the means is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform.